oyeyipo/dotfiles/README.md

 # My Dotfiles

-Hi, this is config for Wale.
+Hi, this contains personalized configs for Wale's PCs.

 Have a good one!